rosporaa/myytcmd/README.md

 # myytcmd

-Ask for address and download file using yt-dlp - command line/shell wrapper.
-Path to dowload files can be specified in json configuration file.
+Program asks for address and download file using yt-dlp - command line/shell wrapper.
+Local path to dowload files can be specified in json configuration file.

+Download yt-dlp, ffmpeg, phantomjs executables to directory with myytcmd executable.